paulbroyles/tei-workshop-instructions/index.md

 title: TEI Workshop Instructions
 ---

 Welcome to the Introduction to XML and Digital Scholarly Editing with the Text Encoding Initiative (TEI) workshop.
 Instructions and URLs needed to complete the workshop exercises are found below.
+These instructions are available online at https://paulbroyles.github.io/tei-workshop-instructions/.

 # Getting Started